w99910/anime-scrolltrigger/README.md

   **.
   Format is `"end-trigger-offset end-scroller-offset"`.
   Default value is `"bottom center"`.
-  > Offset can be provided as percentage (e.g. 10%, 20%, -5%) or constant values: top, right, bottom, left.
+  > Offset can be provided as percentage (e.g. 10%, 20%, -5%) or constant values: top, center, bottom.

 - #### actions: `String`